 How assessment can help tackle learning loss

-Learning loss has taken on a new dimension in the wake of COVID-19.
+Learning loss has taken on a new dimension in the post-COVID world.
 It’s time for assessment to do the same.

 It’s been referred to as “the largest disruption to education in history”, a claim that gains justification as the weeks and months go by.